-This luxury itinerary includes some of South Africa's finest highlights - combine the beautifully scenic Blue Train with cosmopolitan city Cape Town and end your stay in the charming town of Franschhoek where you can appreciate the wonderful Winelands.
+This luxury itinerary includes some of South Africa's finest highlights Combine the beautifully scenic Blue Train with cosmopolitan city Cape Town and ending your stay in the charming town of Franschhoek where you can appreciate the wonderful Winelands.

 Great train journeys in South Africa

 One of the best ways to take in the spectacular scenery that South Africa has to offer, rail travel couldn’t be further from a daily commute in the luxurious surroundings of Rovos Rail and the Blue Train.
 Here we give you the lowdown on what to expect and what separates these two outstanding experiences.

 Whenever we catch our first glimpse of Table Mountain as the plane touches down at Cape Town airport we know we have arrived back in one of our favourite places in the whole world.
 Imagine then that you can get this same view but from the comfort of your own private compartment whilst being served drinks by your very own butler.
 Hard to beat, eh?
 That is just one of the experiences that you can expect to have when travelling on the luxurious Blue Train – one of South Africa’s premier rail options.